Published

 SaaS marketing is a very specific form of B2B software marketing that focuses on promoting a subscription-based SaaS product.

 Unlike companies that sell physical goods or make one-time purchases, SaaS companies provide an intangible commodity.
-It must constantly prove to its existing (and potential) clients that their rented
+It must constantly prove to its existing (and potential) clients that their rented or subscription service is worth the monthly charge.

 If you have successfully managed to grow your business, it is now time for you to acquire more customers through SaaS marketing.